 Personal loans

 A personal loan is an installment loan that can offer a lump-sum disbursement upfront at a fixed APR.
 These loans are sometimes called deck loans or home improvement loans.
-Repayment terms range from one to seven years — though they can range longer for some home improvement loans — with loan amounts up to $100,000 or more, depending on the lender.
-The average interest rate for a 24-month personal loan was 12.33%, according to the Federal Reserve, more preferable than the average on credit cards, 21.86%.
+Repayment terms range from one to seven years — though they can be longer for some home improvement loans — with loan amounts up to $100,000 or more, depending on the lender.
+The average interest rate for a 24-month personal loan was 12.33%, according to the Federal Reserve, more preferable than the average on credit cards, 21.76%.

 The lender can often send the funds as soon as the same or next business day after you are approved.
 Once you get your funds, you’ll begin making monthly payments to repay the loan immediately.
 Fees vary by lender, and interest rates are based on your credit, loan amount, and term.